PowerLoom/docs/docs/index.md

 To begin using Powerloom Protocol, you need to understand the workflow and architecture of the system.
 This involves familiarizing yourself with the different components and how they interact within the protocol.

-1. **Review Protocol Overview:** Start by reviewing the detailed Protocol Overview document.
+1. **Review Protocol Overview [ Technical ] :** Start by reviewing the detailed Protocol Overview section.
 This document offers a comprehensive view of how the protocol functions.
-2. **Explore the Pooler Implementation:** Visit the [Powerloom Pooler Section](/docs/Build-with-Powerloom/UniswapV2%20Dashboard/) to learn more about the Snapshotter implementation and its functionalities.
+2. **Explore the Pooler Implementation[ Beginnner Friendly ]:** Visit the [Powerloom Pooler Section](/docs/Build-with-Powerloom/UniswapV2%20Dashboard/) to learn more about the Snapshotter implementation and its functionalities.

-We also have a detailed Technical Community Update #1 Recording which walks through the details of the protocol:
+3. **Check out Pooler APIs :** Discover our customized APIs for Pooler, designed to provide real-time access and insights into the UniswapV2 data.

+We have a detailed walkthrough of our network, how it functions and how one leverage the power of data using powerloom.
+You can watch these technical community calls:

+### Technical Community Call #1
 <iframe width="560" height="315" src="https://www.youtube.com/embed/kTTmu3vhuEY?si=cD_mDEH0ohUy0n9x" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+### Technical Community Call #2
+<iframe width="560" height="315" src="https://www.youtube.com/embed/irRFUWtnfpw?si=BFAEfpNa2B_ahc3g" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ## Conclusion